Kento Momota

-Kento Momota (桃田 賢斗, Momota Kento) is a former Japanese badminton player.
-He has won several major badminton tournaments including becoming a two time World Champion, becoming a two time Asian Champion, and winning one All England title.
+Kento Momota (桃田 賢斗, Momota Kento) is a Japanese badminton player.
+He has won several major badminton tournaments including two BWF World Championships, two Badminton Asia Championships, and one All England title.
 Momota received a Guinness World Records certificate for "The most badminton men's singles titles in a season", for winning 11 titles in the 2019 season.

-Known for his unpredictable and explosive playing style, he became the first ever Japanese men's singles player to achieve a BWF ranking of No.1 in 2018, holding this distinction for 121 weeks and subsequently being awarded the BWF's best male player of the year award.
+Known for his strong defence, footwork, patience, and shot quality, he became the first ever Japanese men's singles player to achieve a BWF ranking of No.1 in 2018, holding this distinction for 121 weeks and subsequently being awarded the BWF's best male player of the year award.
 He is considered to be one of the greats of men's singles badminton.

 Early life and career

 Kento Momota was born on 1 September 1994, in Mino, Kagawa, Japan, to Nobuhiro and Michiyo Momota.
 His parents named him "Kento" after Clark Kent, the alter ego of the American comic book hero Superman, hoping he would become the strongest person in the world.
 He began playing badminton at the age of seven, influenced by his older sister, Meiko.
 Although his parents were not experienced in the sport, his father, Nobuhiro, studied badminton and built a homemade practice court to support his son's development.

 In 2007, Momota won the All Japan Elementary School Badminton Championship.
 This national victory prompted him to seek more advanced training, leading to a move to Fukushima Prefecture to attend Tomioka Daiichi Junior High School, an institution known for its strong badminton program.
 While there, he continued to excel, winning the National Junior High School Badminton Tournament in August 2009.
 Momota also became the first junior high student to reach the semifinals of the All Japan Junior Championships, a tournament that included high school players.

 After junior high, Momota enrolled at Tomioka High School, where he trained under coaches including Indonesian Imam Tohari.
 In 2012, he won gold medals at both the Asian and World Junior Championships, becoming the first Japanese male player to win the world junior title.
 Upon graduating from high school, Momota had achieved a world ranking of No. 50.
 He turned professional in 2013 by joining the NTT East badminton team.